dmbarbour/glas/docs/GlasProg.md

   * Eventually, proof-of-confluence annotations may be viable.
 Not sure how feasible this is.

 Laziness:
-* `%an.lazy.thunk` - Op must be pure, atomic, 1--1 arity.
+* `%an.lazy.thunk` - Op must be pure, atomic, 1--1 arity, and terminating.
 Instead of computing immediately, we return a thunk that captures Op and stack argument.
-  * Op may be non-deterministic.
-If so, we'll resolve the choice lazily, based on first observer to force thunk (which picks an outcome) then successfully commit.
+  * If Op is non-deterministic, we'll resolve the choice lazily.
+It becomes committed choice only if an observer commits after forcing the thunk.
-  * Laziness shifts when and where errors are observed, enabling transactions to 'commit' with unobserved errors.
-Be careful!
+  * The 'terminating' constraint is not necessarily enforced.
+However, annotations should not affect formal semantics of valid programs.
+Divergent thunks can violate this rule, thus are considered invalid.
 * `%an.lazy.force` - Op (usually %pass) must return thunk at top of data stack.
 We force evaluation of the thunk before returning.
 May diverge in case of error.
 * `%an.lazy.spark` - Op (usually %pass) must return a thunk at top of data stack.
 If not already evaluated or scheduled, schedule evaluation by background worker thread.